Verified July 2026 · Cited to primary sources

 Are peptides safe to take?

 It depends on the peptide and, above all, the source.
 A few peptides (tesamorelin, sermorelin) have real human safety data from their approval history.
 Most research peptides have little or no human safety data.
-Separately, the FDA has documented dosing errors, impurities, and unapproved ingredients in compounded and gray-market injectables — a supply-quality risk that exists no matter which peptide you choose.
+Separately, the FDA has documented dosing errors, impurities, and unapproved ingredients in compounded and gray-market injectables, a supply-quality risk that exists no matter which peptide you choose.

 What are the risks of buying peptides online?

 Gray-market vials sold “for research use only” are not tested to pharmaceutical standards.
 Independent testing of research-grade peptides commonly finds purity well below the 98%+ that regulated pharmacies target, and the FDA has documented under-potent, contaminated, and mislabeled compounded injectables.
 You cannot verify dose, purity, or sterility from a vendor’s own certificate of analysis, which is easily faked.
+In warning letters dated March 31, 2026 the FDA also noted that these products are especially concerning because injectables “bypass some of the body’s key defenses against toxins and microorganisms.”

 Which peptides have the best safety data?